carbon-language/carbon-lang/docs/design/README.md

 >
 > **TODO:** References need to be evolved.

-Loops will be supported with a low-level primitive `loop` statement which loops unconditionally. `break` will be a way to exit the `loop` directly, while `continue` will skip the rest of the `loop`.
+Loops will be supported with a low-level primitive `loop` statement. `break` will be a way to exit the `loop` directly, while `continue` will skip the rest of the `loop`.

 For example: